oacarah/causal-diagrams/README.md

 # causal-diagrams
-All things related to directed acyclic graphs
+All things related to augmented directed acyclic graphs (ADAGs) or augmented causal diagrams (ACDs).